-The bank also has good cost efficiency because of its low fixed costs, which accounted for around 1.26% of its average performing assets and resulted in a cost-to-income ratio of around 30% for 2019.
+The bank also has good cost efficiency because of its low fixed costs, which accounted for around 1.3% of its average performing assets and resulted in a cost-to-income ratio of around 30% for 2019.
 This high cost efficiency reflects the fact that the bank benefits from various services provided by Renault and the network of car dealers (for example, distribution channels), as well as from the group's marketing initiatives.

 One of RCI's main risks is the lack of business diversification because it is a captive specialised institution.
 This risk is partly materializing with the outbreak of the coronavirus.
-As a result of production shutdown and halt in car sales at dealers, origination will be suspended at RCI for at least several weeks, which will imply a decrease in its loan portfolio to the end-users.
+As a result of production shutdown and halt in car sales at dealers, origination has been temporarily suspended at RCI, which will imply a decrease in its loan portfolio to the end-users.
 The decline in the portfolio will in turn result in lower revenues.
 The expected increase in loan-loss provisions, which is difficult to gauge at this stage, will exert further pressure on 2020's profits.
+All this factors are reflected in our assigned profitablity score of a3, one notch below the macro-adjusted score of a2.

 RCI was fined by Italy's competition authority, Autorità Garante della Concorrenza e de Mercato (AGCM), on 9 January 2019, along with eight other auto captives, for the exchange of commercial information on the main characteristics of their loans between 2003 and 2017.
 The fine imposed on RCI amounted to €125 million, representing around 15% of the bank's 2018 net profit.
-RCI announced that it will appeal the AGCM's decision, but this will likely take more than two years to conclude.
+RCI appealed the AGCM's decision, but this will likely take more than two years to conclude.
 The litigation in Switzerland on the same issue was settled in 2019 with a very limited impact for the bank (the fine was CHF3 million).